 2.6 Ethical and privacy arrangements

 Permission to link the primary care, SMR, and laboratory databases for research purposes will be obtained from the Privacy Advisory Group.
 Further permissions will be sought from the appropriate Research Ethics Committee.
-Permissions from the general practices that contribute data to this project will be required.
+Permissions from the general practices/Health boards with appropriate data sharing agreements that contribute data to this project will be required.

 2.7 Risks and anticipated benefits for trial participants and society, including how benefits justify risks